Energy entrepreneurs believe their invention can make a big difference in the world

 “I’m amazed at how the RIT people have risen to all the challenges,” says Reed.
 “And they’ve done it with good spirit – and that makes it fun.”

-For more information about Cerion Energy, visit www.cerionenergy.com.
+For more information visit the Cerion Energy website.